“Our permitting & inspection software is outdated, performs poorly, and the support is nearly non-existent, but we can’t

-One of the most obvious and visible budget wins is the operational efficiencies achieved following implementation of automated, citizen-centric land management services.
+One of the most obvious and visible budget wins is the operational efficiencies achieved following implementation of automated, citizen-centric permitting & licensing services.
 The replacement of outdated service desk processes with interactive citizen portals greatly reduces submission errors and permit throughput times while also facilitating a quicker and more collaborative citizen experience and improved data integrity across the breadth of the organization.
 Moreover, the elimination of in-person visits and paper-centric processes creates numerous positive environmental impacts reducing the overall carbon footprint and reinforcing the public perception of your agency as an innovation leader delivering new and improved opportunities for automation-led digital transformation and citizen engagement.

 A major shift is underway within regulatory agencies towards a risk-centric operating model in which technology becomes a central strategic asset for identifying and assessing level of risk and for understanding where an agency can best focus its limited resources and funds for maximum public safety benefit and efficiency.
 Government agencies are under increasing pressure to do more with less.
 Limited resourcing – especially in the areas of inspections and enforcement – means agencies must find ways to identify and focus most on problem areas, while releasing highly compliant, lower-risk operators to a higher level of trust with less routine scrutiny.